-- 2. Observe that the following four files have been produced in the specified output directory. - logcert.err, which identifies the errors that were discovered - logcert.cls, which indicates which classes have instances that require repair - logcert.fix, which is the file that will be used in repair mode to repair the identified error - logcert.log, which is the file that records the analysis procedure
+- 2. Observe that the following four files have been produced in the specified output directory. - D logcert.err, which identifies the errors that were discovered - Display="block">logcert.cls, which indicates which classes have instances that require repair - Display logcert.fix, which is the file that will be used in repair mode to repair the identified error - Discontinuity of the state of t